nolebase/integrations/packages/ui-asciinema/README.md

 > [!IMPORTANT]
 >
-> ## For users who imported VitePress related components
->
-> If you are using VitePress, you will need to add the following configurations to your `vite.config.ts` file like this:
+> You will need to add the package to Vite's `ssr.noExternal` config [^1].
+Without it your site may not build.
 >
 > ```typescript
 > // vite.config.ts